ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 request with a status code 429, indicating that the client attempted to open too many sessions.

+Any values in subsequent SETTINGS frames sent by either endpoint MUST NOT be lower than a previously sent value; an endpoint that receives a SETTINGS frame with a lowered value MUST close the connection with a connection error of type PROTOCOL_ERROR ({{Section 5.4.1 of HTTP2}}).

 ### Limiting the Number of Streams Within a Session {#flow-control-limit-streams}

 This document defines a WT_MAX_STREAMS capsule ({{WT_MAX_STREAMS}}) that allows